silentrobi/Periodic_Automatic_Email_Sender/README.md

 # requirements.txt

-requirements.txt file contains project dependencies/ libraries.
+**requirements.txt** file contains project dependencies/ libraries.

-#Procfile
+# Procfile
-In order to run cron job in heroku, Procfile is necessary.
+In order to run cron job in Heroku, Procfile is necessary.
 It contains the command: `clock: python clock.py`.
 Visit the the [Procfile](https://devcenter.heroku.com/articles/procfile) link for more information.
 # Hosting on Heroku